-This villa is laid out on a single floor and is characterized by a large wholly transparent volume which unites two apparently distinct bodies, one for the living area and the other for the sleeping quarters.
-The architecture is white and light, as if it had been placed gently on the ground.
+This villa is laid out on a single floor and is characterized by a large wholly transparent volume that unites two apparently distinct bodies, one for the living area and the other for the sleeping quarters.
+The architecture is white and light as if it had been placed gently on the ground.

 The interiors have the lightness of naturalness: concrete for the floors and the color white for the walls.

 total area: 280 sqm + 120 sqm terraces